AutStories/Easy-Shopping-Responsive/README.md

 # Easy Shopping Responsive
-This project is only to showing my knowledge in responsive developmente using HTML and CSS Click here to acess this page
+This project is only for showing my knowledge in responsive developmente using HTML and CSS Click here to acess this page